integreat-io/map-transform/README.md

 MapTransform will try its best to map the data it gets to the state you want, and will always set all properties, even though the mapping you defined result in `undefined`.
-You may include alt operations to provide default or fallback values for these cases.
+You may include `alt()` operations to provide default or fallback values for these cases.

 But sometimes, you want just the data that is actually present in the source data, without defaults or properties set to `undefined`.
 MapTransform's `onlyMappedValues()` method gives you this.

+Note that `value()` operations will also be skipped when mapping with `onlyMappedValues()`, to honor the request for only the values that comes from the data source.
+To override this behavior, use the `fixed()` operation instead, which will set a value also in this case.

 ```javascript
 import { mapTransform, alt, value } from 'map-transform'